6OP-DX module development Blog

 Since recently, it was a “discard” / “save” changes feature (by 2 buttons + large LED), but it was too problematic in term of saving and memory usage (4 banks of more than 140 parameters per voice x 32 voices x 4 banks of 32 voices), also this wasn’t user-friendly, finally (opinions given by other users here in private, and from beta testers).
 By this way I removed it… (no more large LED & two buttons above the touchscreen).

-But today I go back just a bit, the indicated period (dot) is just for info, also to give a bit of authenticity, regardling the real DX7 hardware does!
+But today I go back just a bit, the indicated period (dot) is just for info, also to offer a kind of authenticity, regardling the real DX7 hardware does!

 Do not forget the synthesizer parameter(s) is/are altered by… the user! (except during load/import operations, obviously).
 Future modulations (including by “absolute values”) don’t alter the synth parameters themselves!